 We respect Ken Wilber.
-His thinking has had a significant influence on all of the Institute’s principals.
+His thinking has had a significant influence on many of the Institute’s Directors and Fellows.
 However, we are not “Wilberians.”
 Our work includes constructive critiques of Wilber’s thinking, and we depart from his theoretical conclusions on numerous points.
 While we do not represent or uncritically endorse Wilber’s work, we do identify with the larger body of evolutionary thinking known as “integral philosophy.”
 Integral philosophy is a broad philosophy of evolution that focuses primarily on the structures and larger meanings behind the evolutionary development of humanity.
 This philosophy of evolution begins with G.W.F.
 Hegel, but it is not a strictly Hegelian philosophy.
 Other notable philosophers who have attempted to understand the evolution of consciousness and culture, and have thus contributed to integral philosophy, include Henri Bergson, Alfred North Whitehead, Pierre Teilhard de Chardin, Sri Aurobindo, Jean Gebser, and Jürgen Habermas.
 For an intellectual history of integral philosophy see: Steve McIntosh, Integral Consciousness and the Future of Evolution (St Paul, MN: Paragon House, 2007), chapter 7, “The Founders of Integral Philosophy,” pp. 153-197.

 - Isn’t this just Spiral Dynamics?